 Ashoka dried bark as well as the flower are given as a tonic to women in the case of uterine disorders.
 S. Ashoka stem bark is also used to treat all disorders associated with the menstrual cycle.

-It acts as a uterine tonic and helps to manage menstrual flow and hormones.
-Dried bark is used as an astringent in menorrhagia to stop excessive uterine bleeding, and is also used as a demulcent for uterine disorders, regular menstrual pain in abdomen, and for uterine problems.
+It acts as a uterine tonic and helps to manage menstrual flow and hormone balance.
+Dried bark is used as an astringent in menorrhagia to stop excessive uterine bleeding, and is also used as a demulcent for uterine disorders, regular menstrual pain in abdomen - Dysmenorrhea, and for uterine problems.
+Good for all over menstrual health.

 The root, bark and seeds of Ashoka are useful in the treatment of skin conditions including; eczema, acne, dermatitis, herpes scabies and psoriasis.
 It is also widely used to rejuvenate the complexion, reduce freckles and calm down inflammation.